thu-media/QARC/README.md

 6. Type 'process-vmaf.py' to generate h5py file for training.

 ## QARC-basic
-The traditional QARC method is composed of two modules: VQPN and VQRL.
+The traditional QARC method is composed of two modules: VQPN and VQRL.

 ### VQPN(Video Quality Prediction Network)
 To run and evaluate VQPN, you should follow these steps.